dgparent/Second-Brain-Foundation/docs/08-archive/decisions/strategic-decision-framework.md

 3. **Week 7+:** If you hit target → Build it
    - If you DON'T hit target → Pivot or abandon

-**Option 3C: Obsidian Plugin as "Lead Magnet"**
+**Option 3C: Obsidian module as "Lead Magnet"**
-1. **Months 1-4:** Build FREE Obsidian plugin (basic version)
+1. **Months 1-4:** Build FREE Obsidian module (basic version)
    - Drive users to landing page for "full platform"
-   - Plugin = marketing tool, not the product
+   - module = marketing tool, not the product
 2. **Months 5-6:** Collect wait list for desktop app
-   - Target: 5,000 plugin users → 500 app signups
+   - Target: 5,000 module users → 500 app signups
 3. **Months 7-12:** Build desktop app for waitlist

 **Which staging approach feels right?**